KevinMarquette/kevinmarquette.github.io/_posts/2017-1-21-powershell-module-continious-delivery-pipeline.md

 I guess everything worked.
 I love when that happens.

 # In closing
 This is really exciting that everything came together so well.
 Let's take a second and reflect on this.
 I took a project from the very start and it was published to the PSGallery automatically by the end of this post.
 I know I covered a lot of ground and skimmed over a lot of details of how these things worked.
-I more wanted to show you my workflow and approach to figuring this out.
+I more wanted to show you my work flow and approach to figuring this out.

 This is the first time I touched several of these components and it all turned out to be a lot easier than I expected.
 What you don't see are the mistakes I made along the way.
 I had things named wrong or pieces missing at various times.
 At the end of the day, they were fairly easy to sort out.